 The Company determines classification of financial assets or liabilities on initial recognition.
-After initial recognition, no re classification is made for financial assets which are categorised as equity instruments at FVTOCI and financial assets of liabilities that are specifically designated at FVTPL.
+After initial recognition, no reclassification is made for financial assets which are categorised as equity instruments at FVTOCI and financial assets of liabilities that are specifically designated at FVTPL.
 For financial assets which are debt instruments, a reclassification is made only if there is a change in the business model for managing those assets.
 Changes to the business model are expected to be very in frequent.
 The management determines change in the business model as a result of external or internal changes which are significant to the Company's operations.
-A change in the business model occurs when the Company either begins or ceases to perform an activity that is significant to its operations.
-If the Company reclassifies the financial assets, it applies the reclassification prospectively from the reclassification date which is the first day of the immediately next reporting period following the change in business model.
-The Company does not restate any previously recognised gains, losses (including impairment gains or losses) or interest.
+A change in the business model occurs when the Company either begins or ceases to perform an activity that is significant to its operations, if the Company reclassifies the financial assets, it applies the reclassification prospectively from the reclassification date which is the first day of the immediately next reporting period following the change in business model.
+The Company does not restate any previously recognised gains, losses (including impairment a) Current income tax Current income tax is recognised based on the estimated tax liability computed after taking credit for allowances and exemptions in accordance with the Income Tax Act, 1961.
+Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.

-iv) Income tax
+Income tax

 Income tax comprises of current and deferred income tax.
-Income tax is recognised as an expense or income in the Statement of Profit and Loss, except to the extent it relates to items directly recognised in equity or in OCI.
+Income tax is recognised as an expense or income in the Statement of Profit and Loss, except to the extent it relates to items directly recognised in equity or in other comprehensive income.